Christmas time, mistletoe and wine, and slightly different this year

 Over the last three days or so, I noticed that Tempest was also trying very hard to go broody.
 We decided to candle the eggs Chess was sitting on, and give the less developed ones to Tempest to brood.
 By “candle” of course I mean we shone a whopping great big Maglite beam through each egg.
 The result was Chess got left with 10 eggs full of dark mass, of which at least 9 are expected to hatch, and Tempest was moved to the broody box with the 14 that appeared empty or had smaller masses in them.
 We’ll candle Tempest’s eggs in a week and remove any empties.

+We moved Tempest partially as the broody box is going to be a lot easier to cool than the shed in the coop, and mostly so that the chickens have free use of the nesting box again, as we figure Chess and her brood will mostly just be sleeping there for a little while.
 Other than watching for hatchlings, Christmas is going to be pretty cruisy for a change.
-We're thinking mostly cruisy day tomorrow, and hoping to wake up early in the morning on Christmas day to hit up the dog beach.
-No idea what we're doing for lunch.
+We’re thinking mostly cruisy day tomorrow, and hoping to wake up early in the morning on Christmas day to hit up the dog beach.
+No idea what we’re doing for lunch.
 Back home at some point to be lazy and let the kids loose on their presents.

-I must not forget Josh's camera.
+I must not forget JJ’s camera.